Rudolph's agent weighs legal options from melee

 Younger tweeted about Thursday night's incident after the game.

-"There are many risks an NFL QB assumes every snap taken on the field," Younger wrote.
-"Being hit on your uncovered head by a helmet being swung by a 275-pound DE is not one of them.
+"There are many risks an NFL QB assumes with every snap taken on the field," Younger wrote.
+"Being hit on your uncovered head by a helmet being swung by a 275-lb DE is not one of them.
 Tonight could have had a catastrophic ending.
 The matter will be reviewed thoroughly."